Olly Murs: 2014–2017: Never Been Better and 24 Hrs

 In July 2013, Murs revealed that he had been back in the studio writing and recording new material for his fourth album.
 In February 2014, it was revealed that work had begun on his fourth studio album.
 He worked with Demi Lovato, Wayne Hector, Claude Kelly and Steve Robson.
-On 28 September, Murs announced that the title of the album will be called Never Been Better and also announced the track list alongside it.
+On 28 September, Murs announced that the title of the album would be called Never Been Better and also announced the track list alongside it.
 The album was released on 24 November and debuted at number one on the UK Albums Chart.
 The album's first single "Wrapped Up" was released on 16 November 2014 and debuted at number three on the UK Singles Chart.
 The album's second single "Up" featuring American actress Demi Lovato reached number four in the UK singles chart.

 On 10 February 2015, Murs confirmed on his Twitter account that the third single to be released from the album would be "Seasons".
-On 12 December 2014, Murs released a Christmas EP titled Unwrapped exclusivity on Google Play.
+On 12 December 2014, Murs released a Christmas EP titled Unwrapped exclusivelyon Google Play.
 In February 2015, it was announced that a waxwork figure of Murs would be put into Madame Tussauds Waxworks in Blackpool, which was unveiled on 30 March 2015.
 During a concert at The O2 Arena on 4 May 2015 and later on his Twitter account, Murs confirmed that the fourth single to be released from the album would be "Beautiful to Me".
-On 2 October 2015, Murs announced on his Twitter account that he would release a special edition of Never Been Better (which like the special edition of Right Place Right Time will feature extra tracks and a tour DVD) on 20 November 2015 and the first single released was Kiss Me which reached number 11 in the UK singles chart.
+On 2 October 2015, Murs announced on his Twitter account that he would release a special edition of Never Been Better (which like the special edition of Right Place Right Time woud feature extra tracks and a tour DVD) on 20 November 2015 and the first single released was Kiss Me which reached number 11 in the UK singles chart.

-In early 2016, Murs began work on his fifth studio album which will be released later in the year.
+In early 2016, Murs began work on his fifth studio album which would be released later in the year.
 On 1 July 2016, Murs revealed on his Twitter account that the album's first single "You Don't Know Love" would be released on 8 July.
 On 9 July 2016, Murs served as a support act for British five piece vocal group Take That at their British Summer Time concert at Hyde Park in London.
 On 2 September 2016, Murs announced on his Twitter account that his fifth album would be called 24 Hrs and would be released on 11 November.
 On the same day, Murs announced that he would be going on tour in March and April 2017.
 On 22 June 2017, Murs released his collaboration with Louisa Johnson called "Unpredictable", the video already has more than five million views on YouTube.